dtcenter/MET/met/docs/Users_Guide/grid-diag.rst

   mask          = { grid = ""; poly = ""; }
   version       = "VN.N";

-The configuration options listed above are common to many MET tools and are described in :numref:`Data IO MET Configuration File Options`.
+The configuration options listed above are common to many MET tools and are described in :numref:`config_options`.

 _____________________